-Many studies have assessed critical care survivors' cardiorespiratory fitness, but the majority of these studies used six minute walk test (6MWT).
-Findings indicated significantly decreased functional capacity, which improved over time but was still below population average levels.
-Interestingly, individuals who had experienced acute respiratory distress syndrome (ARDS) had poorer functional improvement compared to those who did not experience this complication of critical illness (Parry et al., 2019).
-In a study exploring ICU survivors' functional capacity before hospital discharge, patients aged 50-70yr, who had been on ventilator for more than 4 days were capable of walking 49-372 meters on a day 6-7 after ICU discharge which was only 27% of predicted distance (Waters et al., 2015).
+Many studies have assessed critical care survivors' cardiorespiratory fitness, but most of these studies used a six-minute walk test (6MWT).
+Findings showed significantly decreased functional capacity, which improved over time but was still below population average levels.
+Interestingly, individuals who had experienced acute respiratory distress syndrome (ARDS) had poorer functional improvement compared with those who did not experience this complication of critical illness (Parry et al., 2019).
+In a study exploring ICU survivors' functional capacity before hospital discharge, patients aged 50-70yr, who had been on a ventilator for over 4 days could walk 49-372 meters on a day 6-7 after ICU discharge which was only 27% of the predicted distance (Waters et al., 2015).

-Few studies have been undertaken of critical care survivors' functional capacity assessed by means of CPET.
-We found only six published studies which are summarised in the table 1 below.
+Few studies have been undertaken on critical care survivors' functional capacity assessed using CPET.
+We found only six published studies which are summarised in Table 1 below.

 Table 1.
-Studies which assessed critical illness survivors' functional capacity by means of CPET
+Studies which assessed critical illness survivors' functional capacity in terms of CPET